Skip to main content

 ”Review posted but a specialist is missing”

-If a Sigilix review’s footer says _3 of 4 specialists succeeded._, one specialist failed.
+If a Sigilix review’s footer says _3 of 4 specialists succeeded._, one of the four domain specialists — Metis (logic), Argus (security), Iris (performance), or Eunomia (tests) — failed.
 This usually means:

 • The specialist’s primary model returned a 5xx (overloaded) and the cross-provider fallback also failed

-The review still posts with the available specialists.
+The review still posts with the available specialists; Harmonia synthesizes whatever returned.
 Sigilix doesn’t retry the missing specialist on the same SHA — push a new commit to trigger a fresh review.
-If a specific specialist is consistently failing, contact us — there may be a regional outage at the model provider.
+If a specific specialist is consistently failing, contact us — there may be an outage at the model provider.

 ”Inline anchors are missing — everything is in the body”